 Mount Baker is an ideal location to learn and review mountaineering and glacier travel skills, If it’s your first big climb, our goal is to teach fundamental, introductory skills, while giving you a hand’s on experience.
 The skills developed on Mount Baker will provide valuable insight into what is needed to tackle bigger climbs throughout the world.
 Mount Baker is a recommended conditioning or training climb for other Cascadian volcanoes, Denali, Aconcagua, and other high altitude peaks – and it's a great climb in its own right!

-Day 2-June 02 2017 Departure to the mountain; 5am pick up from your hotel It’s about 3 hour drive to the trailhead and then another 3-4 hour hike to our camp.
-After setting up the camp and hot lunch, we will review basic climbing skills, equipment and strategy for the summit bid.
+6am pick up from your hotel, then It’s about three hour drive to the trailhead and then another four hour hike to our camp.
+After setting up the camp and hot lunch, we will review basic climbing skills, prepare equipment and plans for our summit day.

-Day 3-June 03 2017 We will have an alpine start under headlamps, slowly making our way up the mountain.
-As we’ll climb higher, the morning light will open up the panorama around us showcasing Black Buttes, Colfax Peak and Mt Baker.
-After a short time on the summit, we will retrace our steps back to the camp and continue down to trailhead.
+It will take us about 5hrs to the summit (depending on route conditions) and about 3hrs to return to camp.
+We will have alpine start under headlamps, and we will make slow progress on our way up the mountain.
+As we climb higher, the morning light will open up the panorama around us-incredible alpine glow!
+The last stage of our climb will be summit flats and easy slopes to the summit proper.
+After a short time on the summit, we will retrace our steps back to the camp.
+Breakfast, Lunch and Dinner are included

 Crew Treks strongly recommends that you enroll with Global Rescue prior to embarking on this trip.
 Please click on the link below for details and quotes.